apify/mcp-client-capabilities/README.md

 ## How it works

-This package provides a JSON file called `src/mcp-clients.json` that lists all known MCP clients, metadata, and capabilities.
+This package provides a JSON file called `src/mcp-clients.json` that lists all known MCP clients, their metadata and capabilities.
 It's a single JSON file to make it easy for multiple programming languages to access the data while enabling TypeScript type safety for the NPM package.